 In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all platforms and events (including social events organised at this conference):

 Be respectful of different viewpoints and experiences

 Focus on what is best for the community

 Show courtesy and respect towards other community members

-If you believe someone is violating the Code of Conduct, we ask that you report it to the conference Code of Conduct chairs (Malvika Sharan and Tania Allard) at the conference in person, by email or on Slack, who will take the appropriate action to address the situation.
+If you believe someone is violating the Code of Conduct, we ask that you report it to the members of Code of Conduct committee at the conference in person or by email and they will take the appropriate action to address the situation.
 You can also reach out to the Carpentries Code of Conduct Committee by emailing email@example.com.